Women-only passenger car: Philippines

 The Light Rail Transit Authority, which operates LRT Line 1 and the LRT Line 2 on the Manila Light Rail Transit System, had previously designated the first car (consisting of 2-3 articulated cars) of every LRT-1 trainset as exclusive to the elderly, pregnant women, people with disabilities, and adults with infants or children.
 On November 27, 2002, this was extended to include all women passengers as well.

 On April 1, 2006, the Manila Metro Rail Transit System followed suit, designating the first car (consisting of three articulated cars) of every MRT Line 3 trainset as exclusive to women, children, the elderly, and people with disabilities.

 Taiwan

 Like Japan, Taiwan had women-only cars in TRA's local service in 2006.
 But because the cars did not have the desired effect on gender discrimination, they were abolished after 3 months.
 There are also waiting sections for women-only in specific times (for example, during night hours on Taipei Metro) as well.

 United Arab Emirates

 Every train on Dubai's metro system has one designated carriage which is only for women and children between 7:00 to 9:00 and 17:00 to 20:00 on weekdays.
 Men entering the carriage during these times are fined 100 UAE dirhams ($ USD).
 The women-only carriages used to be half a carriage with a demarcation line marking the divide between the normal space and the women-only space.
 Around 98 fines are issued every day regarding women-only carriages.

+Saudi Arabia

+The Riyadh Metro, upon completion, will feature women-only cars.